NavinBondade/Fake-And-Real-News-Classification/README.md

 </a>
 </p>
 <img src="https://ichef.bbci.co.uk/news/976/cpsprodpb/089D/production/_111750220_gettyimages-1215064495.jpg" alt="Fake_And_Real_News_Classification" width="1000" height="510">
-<p>Fake news is one of the most painful headaches in today's world.
-They lead to the spread of fake and misleading information that has many times results in violent protests or damage to the reputation of an organization or of a person.
-To tackle this problem, I have created a deep learning system that is capable of identifying fake news in a couple of seconds with an <b>accuracy of 99%.</b></p>
+<p>Fake news has become one of the most pervasive challenges in today's digital landscape, contributing to the spread of misinformation that can cause widespread harm.
+The dissemination of false and misleading information has, on numerous occasions, resulted in violent protests, public unrest, and significant damage to the reputation of individuals, organizations, and even entire communities.
+To address this growing issue, I have developed a state-of-the-art deep learning system that is designed to accurately and efficiently detect fake news.

+This system, built using advanced neural network architectures, is capable of identifying fake news with an impressive accuracy of 99%, delivering results within just a few seconds.
+By analyzing the language, tone, and structure of the text, the model distinguishes between genuine and deceptive information with exceptional precision.
+This automated solution not only provides a rapid response to potential misinformation but also aids in mitigating its harmful impact by enabling organizations and individuals to respond swiftly and appropriately, ensuring a more informed and responsible flow of information.</p>
 <h2>Libraries Used</h2>
 <ul>
   <li>Tensorflow</li>